OleksandrYanchuk/py-bird-cat-dog-prediction/README.md

 # py-cat-dog-other-prediction
-## online service for predicting which animal is depicted in the picture (bird, cat or dog)
+## online service for predicting which animal is depicted in the picture (cat, dog or other)

 ## Setup and Local Installation